ipcamit/libdescriptor_docs/docs/libdescriptor.rst

     :param dE_dzeta: The gradient of the energy with respect to the descriptor.

     :return: The gradient of the descriptor as a numpy array.

+.. method:: compute_batch(descriptor_class: DescriptorKind, n_atoms: np.ndarray[int32], config_ptr: np.ndarray[int32], species: np.ndarray[int32], neighbor_idx: np.ndarray[int32], num_neighbors: np.ndarray[int32], coordinates: np.ndarray) -> np.ndarray

+    Compute the descriptor for the atoms with given species, neighbors and coordinates.
+This method is more efficient than calling :meth:`compute_single_atom` for each atom.

+    :param descriptor_class: The initialized descriptor class.
+    :param n_atoms: The number of atoms in each configuration.
+    :param config_ptr: The pointer to the start of each configuration coordinates.
+The length of this array should be same as ``n_atoms``.
+    :param species: The array of species indexes of the atoms.
+    :param neighbor_idx: The array of neighbors indexes of the atoms.
+    :param num_neighbors: The array of number of neighbors of the atoms.
+    :param coordinates: The array of coordinates of the atoms.

+    :return: The descriptor as a numpy array.

+.. method:: gradient_batch(descriptor_class: DescriptorKind, n_atoms: np.ndarray[int32], config_ptr: np.ndarray[int32], species: np.ndarray[int32], neighbor_idx: np.ndarray[int32], num_neighbors: np.ndarray[int32], coordinates: np.ndarray, computed_desc: np.ndarray, dE_dzeta: np.ndarray) -> np.ndarray

+    Compute the gradient of the descriptor for the atoms with given species, neighbors and coordinates.
+This method is more efficient than calling :meth:`gradient_single_atom` for each atom.

+    :param descriptor_class: The initialized descriptor class.
+    :param n_atoms: The number of atoms in each configuration.
+    :param config_ptr: The pointer to the start of each configuration coordinates.
+The length of this array should be same as ``n_atoms``.
+    :param species: The array of species indexes of the atoms.
+    :param neighbor_idx: The array of neighbors indexes of the atoms.
+    :param num_neighbors: The array of number of neighbors of the atoms.
+    :param coordinates: The array of coordinates of the atoms.
+    :param computed_desc: The computed descriptor of the environment.
+    :param dE_dzeta: The gradient of the energy with respect to the descriptor.

+    :return: The gradient of the descriptor as a numpy array.

 .. method:: jacobian(descriptor_class: DescriptorKind, n_atoms: int, species: np.ndarray[int32], neighbor_idx: np.ndarray[int32], num_neighbors: np.ndarray[int32], coordinates: np.ndarray) -> np.ndarray